Redshift space three-point correlation function of IGM at $z<0.48$: Absorber-based statistics

-One important question which arises in our mind is that whether the correlations we detect originate from the IGM or are dominated by a small population of absorbers originating from CGM of intervening galaxies. \citet{danforth2016} have shown that the metal bearing \lya\ systems (based on the presence of \OVI) show stronger two-point correlation than the non-metal bearing systems (see their figure 18).
+One important question which arises is that whether the correlations we detect originate from the IGM or are dominated by a small population of absorbers originating from CGM of intervening galaxies. \citet{danforth2016} have shown that the metal bearing \lya\ systems (based on the presence of \OVI) show stronger two-point correlation than the non-metal bearing systems (see their figure 18).
 Based on this they concluded that most of the radial velocity clustering of the \lya\ systems can be attributed to metal bearing systems originating from the CGM of intervening galaxies.
-Here, we ask a slightly different question, how much the presence of metals influences the observed clustering properties of \lya\ absorbers.
+Here, we ask a slightly different question. { We would like to know whether the presence of different metal ion species influence the observed clustering properties of \lya\ absorbers.}